The basics of asphalt mix testing

 The difference between performance testing and traditional testing lies in their ability to accurately predict field performance.
 In traditional testing, test conditions such as load, speed, and temperature are not necessarily an accurate depiction of real road conditions.
 This significantly reduces the reliability of the test, meaning that the pavement is more susceptible to failure.

-In performance testing, we can actually change the test conditions to mimic real conditions.
+In performance testing, we can change the test conditions to mimic real conditions.
 At CONTROLS, our products are designed to give you maximum control over specific test conditions.
 For example, our dynamic asphalt mix testing machines have cabinets that can change the temperature from -50 °C to +80 °C, because each property needs a specific temperature.